truongsinh/generator/doc/generator_methods.md

 ## generator.map(func [, thisObj]) ===
 Returns a new generator whose values are the results of applying the given function to each of the source elements.
 If you're used to Linq, you know this method as `.Select()`.
-Instead of a function, you can also pass a string; see "String selectors" at the top of this page.
+Instead of a function, you can also pass a string; see [String selectors](#string-selectors) at the top of this page.

 If the additional parameter `thisObj` is given, it will be available to the function as `this`.